Czech Philharmonic: History

 In 2013, Semyon Bychkov first guest-conducted the orchestra, which subsequently named him director of its Tchaikovsky Project.
 In October 2017, the orchestra announced the appointment of Bychkov as its next chief conductor and music director, effective with the 2018–2019 season.
 In September 2022, the orchestra announced the extension of Bychkov's contract through 2028.

 Past principal guest conductors of the orchestra have included Sir Charles Mackerras and Manfred Honeck.
 Jakub Hrůša became the orchestra's 'permanent guest conductor' as of the 2015–2016 season.
 In October 2017, the orchestra announced the appointments of Hrůša and of Tomáš Netopil as joint principal guest conductors of the orchestra, effective with the 2018–2019 season.
 In February 2024, the orchestra announced the appointment of Sir Simon Rattle as its next principal guest conductor, for a period of five years, with the title of 'Rafael Kubelík Conducting Chair'.
 In April 2024, the orchestra announced that Bychkov is to stand down as its chief conductor and music director at the close of the 2027-2028 season.
 In June 2025, the orchestra announced the appointment of Hrůša as its next chief conductor and music director, effective with the 2028-2029 season, with an initial contract of five seasons.

 The Czech Philharmonic's first phonograph recording dates from 1929, when Václav Talich recorded My Country for the British His Master's Voice label.
 The orchestra recordings were historically released on the Supraphon label.

+Czech Philharmonic Wind Ensemble

+The Czech Philharmonic Wind Ensemble (also known historically as the Czech Philharmonic Harmony) was founded in 1967 by principal wind players of the Czech Philharmonic under the patronage of chief conductor Karel Ančerl.
+Originally formed as a classical wind octet, the ensemble later expanded its instrumentation and repertoire, covering works from the Baroque period through to contemporary music.
+It recorded extensively for the Supraphon label and appeared at major European festivals including the Prague Spring Festival.

+Following a period of reduced activity in the late 20th century, wind chamber formations associated with the Czech Philharmonic have continued to perform and record within the orchestra’s wider chamber music programming.

+Since 2013, conductor and producer Shea Lolin has collaborated with members of the Czech Philharmonic wind section on a number of recording projects focused on wind and woodwind orchestra repertoire.
+These include the commercially released album Twisted Skyscape (2015), produced with the Czech Philharmonic Wind Ensemble.
+The project has been noted in promotional materials as part of a broader effort to develop and promote repertoire for woodwind orchestra and related chamber formations.